-K-12 Teachers (in-service only) • lls/Chief strators Para-Professionals Number of participants and their students: Public Schools Private Schools Public Schools Private Schools Public Schools Private Schools How many participants are in your project?
+K-12 Te (in-servi Principals/Chief Administrators Para-Professionals Number of participants and their students: Public Schools Private Schools Public Schools Private Schools Public Schools Private Schools How many participants are in your project?
 What is the estimated number of students in all of your participants' classes?